LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Experiments

 \subsection{Implementation Details}

 For both baselines, we use a pre-trained Stable Diffusion \cite{sd} version 1.5 with ControlNet \cite{controlnet} depth control to generate $512 \times 512$ video frames.
 For inference, we employ the DDIM sampler \cite{ddim} with a linear schedule.
 We use $T=100$ inference steps for Text2Video-Zero and $T=50$ for MasaCtrl.
 We empirically choose the guidance factor ${\delta=0.01}$ in \Cref{eq:guidance}, $A=[0,39], B=[20,69]$ for Text2Video-Zero, and $A=[0,19], B=[20,39]$ for MasaCtrl in \Cref{alg:method}.
 For motion synthesis, we use the official implementation of \emph{Motion Diffusion Model (MDM)} \cite{mdm} with some modifications for rendering and computing DensePose \cite{densepose}.
-We conduct all experiments on a single NVIDIA A100 GPU except for Gen-2 \cite{gen1}, where we use the official online demo.
-Our code will be made publicly available on the project page \footnote{\url{https://abdo-eldesokey.github.io/text2ac-zero/}}.
+We conduct all experiments on a single NVIDIA A100 GPU except for Gen-2 \cite{gen1}, where we use the official demo.
+The code is publicly available \footnote{\url{https://github.com/abdo-eldesokey/latentman}}.